LucasXu0/document/AppFlowy Editor Design Document 176138eeaa3e4fde9298db9c2363da00.md

 ##### Transaction

-AppFlowy Editor uses `transaction` to describe an atomic change to the document, which consists of a collection of operations and changes to the selection before and after.
+The AppFlowy Editor uses `Transaction` to describe an set of changes to the document which must be treated as atomic.
+It consists of a collection of `Operations` and changes to the selection before and after.

 ```dart
 class Transaction {